patterniha/MMDF/README.md

 but at any moment, fragment and noise may be blocked

-while MMDF is unblockable because the only way to block MMDF is to block the IP,
+but the only way to block MMDF is to block the IP,

-but blocking an IP will cause all services behind that IP to stop working,
+but blocking the IP will cause all services behind that IP to stop working,

 so MMDF is **UNBLOCKABLE**.